 Violinist Tom Chiu, who was strongly influenced by the “anything goes” philosophy of Fluxus, founded the FLUX Quartet in the late 1990s.
 FLUX has since cultivated an uncompromising repertoire that combines works by late-20th-century iconoclasts like Nancarrow, Cage, Ligeti, Scelsi, and Xenakis with pioneers of today like George Lewis, David First, Oliver Lake, Wadada Leo Smith, and many others.
 To support the creation of new works, FLUX actively commissions and has been awarded grants from the American Composers Forum, The Aaron Copland Fund for Music, the Fromm Foundation, Meet the Composer, New Music USA, and Chamber Music America.

-The spirit to expand stylistic boundaries is a trademark of the FLUX Quartet.
-To that end, the quartet avidly pursues interdisciplinary projects, resulting in acclaimed new works with choreographers Pam Tanowitz and Christopher Wheeldon, balloonist Judy Dunaway, the digital collective OpenEndedGroup, and visual artist Matthew Barney.
+The spirit to expand stylistic boundaries is a trademark of FLUX.
+To that end, the quartet avidly pursues interdisciplinary projects, resulting in acclaimed performances of new works with choreographers Pam Tanowitz and Christopher Wheeldon, balloonist Judy Dunaway, video artists OpenEndedGroup, and visual artist Matthew Barney.